ksplit/ksplit-artifacts/README.md

 * Create an account on [Cloudlab](https://www.cloudlab.us/) and login.

 ### Configuring the experiment

-* Start an experiment by creating a node of type `d820`
+* Create an experiment profile by selecting `Experiments > Create Experiment profile`

-* Create an experiment from the below github profile repository.
-The profile comes pre-installed with LVDs kernel for testing the drivers.
-(TODO)
+* Select `Git Repo` and use this repository.
+The profile comes pre-installed with source code for evaluating ksplit's static analysis.
 ```
 https://github.com/mars-research/ksplit-cloudlab
 ```

-* Everything should be setup automatically at `/opt/ksplit/`
+* Populate the name field and click `Create`

+* If successful, instantiate the created profile by clicking `Instantiate` button on the left pane.

 ## Experiments